 NOTE 2—In an HE non-TB sounding sequence, if the HE beamformer does not receive all feedback segments from the HE beamformee, the HE beamformer cannot use a BFRP Trigger frame to request retransmission of the feedback segments.
 In this case the HE beamformee can only repeat the entire non-TB sounding sequence.

-An HE beamformer that fails to receive the first feedback segment (identified by the First Feedback Segment field set to 1), may solicit the selective retransmission of the missing feedback segments assuming the HE compressed beamforming/CQI report is split into 8 feedback segments.
+An HE beamformer that fails to receive the first feedback segment (identified by the First Feedback Segment field set to 1), may solicit the selective retransmission of the missing feedback segments assuming the HE Compressed Beamforming/CQI Report field is split into 8 feedback segments.
 The HE beamformer may also solicit the retransmission of all feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field identifying the HE beamformee.

 An HE beamformee that transmits an HE compressed beamforming/CQI report including the HE Compressed Beamforming Report information and any HE MU Exclusive Beamforming Report information in response to a BFRP Trigger frame shall either transmit only the feedback segments indicated in the Feedback Segment Retransmission Bitmap field in the User Info field of the BFRP Trigger frame identifying the HE beamformee or transmit all the feedback segments available at the HE beamformee, excluding the feedback segments that do not exist at the HE beamformee.